Saelyria/Braid/ContributorQuickstart.md

 class type is `_TableViewDataSourceDelegate`.
 That's pretty much it.

 ## The 'table data model'

 This object is the collection of view models/models/title strings/etc. that represents a 'data state' of a table view.
-Its properties are a serires of dictionaries and arrays that stores the data the table view displays.
-Table data models are used to create with the Differ library that Tableau has as a CocoaPods dependency to animate changes in data on the table view.
+Its properties are a series of dictionaries and arrays that stores the data the table view displays.
+Table data models are used with the Differ library that Tableau has as a
+CocoaPods dependency to animate changes in data on the table view.
 The concrete class for this object type is the  `TableViewDataModel`.

 ## The 'table binder'